ompl/omplapp/README.md

 * [FCL](http://gamma.cs.unc.edu/FCL)

-OMPL.app's build system will attempt to automatically download and build Assimp, PQP, and FCL if not already installed.
+OMPL.app's build system will attempt to automatically download and build Assimp and FCL if not already installed.

 The following dependencies are optional: